SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added support for Schema ItemList markup in the Standard version.
-	* Minor update for some option labels and their translated strings.
+	* Minor changes to some option labels and their translated strings.
 * **Bugfixes**
 	* None.
 * **Developer Notes**